Don’t Be Afraid To Ask Your Guest How To Make The Event Perfect!

 Since mobile devices are quick usage items, don’t ask survey-takers to write a novel when they could quickly share feedback with drop-down options, buttons, or checkboxes.
 Typing long sentences on a mobile device can be tedious, limiting free responses to questions that can be answered with short responses will help you get more.

 Push notifications are excellent ways to collect information about a single topic or question quickly.
-For example, after your Keynote speaker concludes in the big session, you can send attendees who have your event app a question such as “What did you think of our Keynote?
+For example, after your Keynote speaker concludes the big session, you can send attendees who have your event app a question such as “What did you think of our Keynote?
 Please rate 1 – 5.

-Recipients will quickly respond while content is still fresh in their minds.
+Recipients will quickly respond while the content is still fresh in their minds.
 This may not be the approach to take when you want to dive deep into understanding what people liked or don’t want to see again, but it’s an excellent way to know how something performed quickly.

 If you have a loyal social media community or an event hashtag that’s active and being used by your attendees, ask questions about how people are enjoying your event over social media.
 If you go this route, you’ll need someone to monitor/moderate all responses.

-You can have q&a during the event or event host a Twitter chat a few days after the event’s conclusion.
+You can have aq&a during the event or event host a Twitter chat a few days after the event’s conclusion.
 The most considerable benefit of soliciting feedback on social media may be that you’ll be meeting people on a platform that they already spend time on.
 They’ll be less likely to feel like they are doing “work” while submitting their comments.
 Keep in mind that some people prefer to remain anonymous.
 You may not receive as many social responses as you would using other methods.

 How To Use The Feedback At Your Next Event